-There aren’t many travel experiences more rewarding than having a close encounter with a wild animal in its natural habitat.
+There aren’t many travel experiences more rewarding than having a close encounter with wild animals on African Safari holidays.
 Be it a lion, a whale, or a meerkat, it’s all about watching the animal go about its day and being briefly accepted into its world.

 Over the years, hundreds of wildlife watching destinations have opened up around the world, but Africa is the undisputed birthplace of the wildlife safari.
 It comes as no surprise that this is the continent with the most diverse opportunities for wildlife watching.
 The options for African safari holidays are almost endless.
 So how do you find the one that is right for you?

-To help you choose your ultimate wildlife adventure, I teamed up with the global community of travel bloggers and asked them to reveal their top wildlife watching destinations.
+To help you choose your ultimate wildlife adventure, I teamed up with the global community of travellers and bloggers and asked them to reveal their top African safari destinations.

 The 19 options below represent personal recommendations and range from budget to luxury, from iconic to off the beaten track, and from organized safari to self-drive exploration.

 This is Part 2 of the two-part guide to the Top Safari Holidays Destinations Around The World.

 When you mention this landlocked East African country, the first thing most people think of is Hotel Rwanda and the mass genocide of nearly a million people back in 1994.
 But President Paul Kagame (former leader of the Rwandan Patriotic Front) has since brought a lot of infrastructure investment to Rwanda.
 The result is one of Africa’s most impressive safari destinations, and Volcanoes National Park is the jewel in the country’s ecotourism crown.